Q. How long will my counseling appointment take?

 Q. I don’t know what I am going to major in or if I am going to transfer.
 How do I know what courses to take?

 A. A counselor in the Counseling and Advising Center can help you begin to make these decision and suggest good courses to take.
-You can also make an appointment with our career counselor to help you identify your career interest areas and assist with transfer information.
+You can also make an appointment with our Career Services and Transfer Coordinator to help you identify your career interest areas and assist with transfer information.

 Q. What do I do if I want to drop a class?